bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 It is intended for use by library authors, to strictly enforce invariants (such as hierarchy correctness) required to use that type.
 Hooks always run before observers.

-By contrast, observers are a flexible tool intended for gamplay logic.
+By contrast, observers are a flexible tool intended for gameplay logic.
 They can listen to the same lifecycle events as hooks, but can also respond to custom, user-defined triggers.
 Observers can be attached to a single entity, listening only to triggers targeted at that entity (callbacks anyone?), but they can also be used to listen for triggers without an associated entity.
 Their advantages over buffered events are clearest when combined with commands that emit triggers (to avoid ever entering a bad state),